Student Loan Compatible

 This course is fully accredited by the Institute of Decontamination Sciences (IDSc) the professional body for this group of technicians, and is suitable for anyone involved in achieving best practice nationally or internationally.

-This is a work based DL course.
+This is a work-based distance learning course.

 To find out more please visit our careers advice page.